AllediaWordPress/Gator-Forms/readme.txt

 = Support =

-To ask a support question about Perfect Contact Form or post a bug report, fill a [support form](https://gatorforms.com/support?utm_source=backend&utm_medium=installer&utm_campaign=WPD) on our website.
+To ask a support question about Gator Forms or post a bug report, fill a [support form](https://gatorforms.com/support?utm_source=backend&utm_medium=installer&utm_campaign=WPD) on our website.
 We will get back to you within 24h for sure, usually it takes less time.
 We are working from Monday to Friday 10 - 15 GMT+2, except holidays - actual informations on our website.

 = 1.
 How to change Toggler tab height/width? =